 Walleye caught in a body of water where a length limit applies must be transported whole or in wallet fillets.
 To distinguish walleye from sauger and know how to fillet walleye, see the page Specifics of walleye and sauger fishing.

-Provided you respect the quotas and limits applicable to your fishing site, you may have the fish you have caught in your possession, at the fishing site, while you are fishing.
+Provided you respect the quotas and limits applicable to your fishing site, you may have the live fish you have caught in your possession, only at the fishing site, while you are fishing.

 This does not apply to salmon; in this case, you must comply with the tagging and registration conditions for the species.